 - Greenland's closest European neighbour is Iceland.

-- The country is technically part of Denmark, but is autonomous with its own domestic government.
+- The country is technically part of Denmark, but has home rule with its own domestic government.

 - Greenland's capital is Nuuk, a small settlement of 18,000 inhabitants.